nopSolutions/nopCommerce-Docs/en/developer/tutorials/migrations.md

 1. You can create a table in the database in two ways:
     * Use **Create.Table** method in the **Up** method of your migration class and specify all details using the extension methods.
     * Use **IMigrationManager.BuildTable\<T\>** method in the **Up** method of your migration class and specify all details, if needed, using the implementation of the **IEntityBuilder** and **INameCompatibility** interfaces (in nopCommerce we use this approach).

+> [!IMPORTANT]
+>
+> In order to run new migrations you have to increase the version in your plugin.json file.